 We encourage an atmosphere where mistakes are valued, growth mindset is seen as part of the learning and everyone is challenged.
 We believe that given suitable opportunities and the right environment, we know that all children can be good at maths.

-Our aim is to develop deep learners with the ability to explain and articulate their maths knowledge.
+Our aim, through a 'Maths Mastery' approach, is to develop deep learners, with the ability to explain and articulate their maths knowledge.
 Through class based mastery maths, we are committed to ensuring that all pupils are challenged, secure in their understanding without moving on prematurely and believe that equality of opportunity is important.

 At Great Missenden, maths is taught in mixed ability class groups with a focus on Challenge For All.
 Work is differentiated to ensure all learners can access the curriculum.
 The White Rose Scheme of work ensure complete coverage of the curriculum and develops mastery maths.